"Henry Louis," Frank said, a hint of recognition in his voice.

-Frank nodded, a sliver of a smile rising.
+Frank nodded, his lips a sliver of a smile.
 "Do you mind chatting for a minute?"
-He gestured at the seat across from him.
+He gestured at the red-cushioned seat across from him.

 "Listen Henry," Frank said, "What happened to you was an awful shame.
 Getting hit like that.
 The riot.
 And then the Rooks shutting down.
 A terrible string of events."

-Henry raised his forearms to the table, leaned forward, and clasped hand over fist.
+Henry leaned forward, rubbing his hands under the table.
 "Mr. Bell, why are you here to see me?"

 "Henry, do you believe in fate?"
 Frank asked.

-"Well, maybe you should," Frank said with a gleam in his expression.
+"Well, maybe you should," Frank said with a gleam in his eyes.
 "Because I'm here to make you an offer.
 To play for the Pioneers."